Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Results

 \subsection{Full Catalogue Fits}

 We first analyse the full LEGUS NGC 628 catalogue using the method described in \autoref{cha:methods}.
 We summarise the marginal posteriors we derive on all model parameters in the first block in \autoref{Tab:params}.
-Our model comparison yields $w(\mathrm{MID}) = 0.9997$ and $w(\mathrm{MDD}) = 3\times 10^{-4}$, suggesting that the MID model does a substantially better job capturing the variations in the data, and we will therefore focus on this as our preferred model from this point forward.
+We also report results for the nuisance parameters describing the dust distribution in \hyperref[app:Av]{Appendix~\ref*{app:Av}}.
+Our model comparison yields $w(\mathrm{MID}) \approx 1$ and $w(\mathrm{MDD}) < 10^{-11}$, suggesting that the MID model does a substantially better job capturing the variations in the data, and we will therefore focus on this as our preferred model from this point forward.

 \autoref{fig:MID_corner} shows the posterior PDFs of $\alpha_M$, $\log M_{\mathrm{break}}$, $\alpha_T$, and $\log T_{\mathrm{MID}}$ we obtain from our fit.
 In this plot, the extent of the axes reflects the full range of model parameters allowed by our priors, so we can immediately read off where parameters are well-constrained by the data, versus where they are unconstrained and occupy the full range of values allowed by our priors.
 These figures have a few noteworthy features.
-First, they suggest that cluster disruption in NGC 628 is relatively mild; the most likely scenario is that disruption begins after $T_\mathrm{MID} \approx 10^7$ yr but the is relatively slow ($\alpha_T \approx -0.5$), though an alternate scenario where cluster disruption is faster but begins later ($\alpha_T \approx -1$ but $T_\mathrm{MID} \approx 10^8$ yr) is marginally allowed.
-In the former scenario, our median values of $\alpha_T \approx -0.45$ and $\log (T_\mathrm{MID}/\mbox{yr})\approx 6.8$ correspond to cluster disruption starting within $1-2$ crossing times of formation ($T_\mathrm{MID} \approx 6$ Myr), and thereafter occurring at a rate such that the cluster disruption time is $\approx 2.2$ times the current cluster age \citep{2019ARAA}.
-Similarly, the fits provide strong evidence that a truncated Schechter-form CMF fits the data better than the pure power-law, with $\log ({M_{\text{break}}}/\mathrm{M}_\odot) = 3.88^{+0.08}_{-0.06}$ (68\% confidence interval), but that the powerlaw slope at lower masses is relatively shallow, $\alpha_M \approx -1$.
-As with cluster disruption, there is a tail of probability at higher $M_\mathrm{break}$ and steeper CMF ($\alpha_M\approx -2$), but this tail contains little probability mass.

-Because our analysis method allows us to reach considerably smaller cluster mass than many previous studies, and because we find a relatively small value of $M_\mathrm{break}$, it is helpful to report an alternative measure of the mass function slope that will be more readily comparable to literature results.
-For this reason, we also compute the slope of the mass distribution at a mass of $10^4$ M$_\odot$,
+First, they suggest that cluster disruption in NGC 628 is weak to non-existent out to ages of $\approx 200$ Myr -- the posterior PDF suggests that either $T_\mathrm{MID} \approx 2\times 10^8$ yr and that disruption becomes fairly rapid only after this point ($\alpha_T \approx -1.4$) or that disruption begins early, $T_\mathrm{MID} \approx 2$ Myr but is very mild ($\alpha_T \approx -0.3$); in either scenario, disruption is limited at the young to moderate ages where our sample has most of its statistical power.
+Second, the fits provide evidence that the mass function is better described by either a truncated Schechter-form CMF with a slope close to the commonly-found $\alpha_M = -2$ but then an exponential cutoff at $M_\mathrm{break} \approx 10^{4.5}$ M$_\odot$ or by a steeper powerlaw with $\alpha_M \approx -2.3$.